Fast CAT Calculator

 Earning Fast CAT Titles

 Fast CAT titles are earned based on the total points your dog accumulates over multiple runs.
 Points are calculated by determining your dog’s speed (MPH) using the formula 204.545 ÷ run time (seconds) and then applying a handicap based on their height.
 The AKC awards titles starting with BCAT (150 points), followed by DCAT (500 points), FCAT (1,000 points), and higher levels (FCAT2, FCAT3, etc.) every additional 500 points.
-Use the Fast CAT Points Calculator to track your dog’s progress and celebrate each milestone on their journey to becoming a champion!
+Use the Fast CAT Calculator to track your dog’s progress and celebrate each milestone on their journey to becoming a champion!